dmullings81/frontend-nanodegree-mobile-portfolio/README.md

 * Replaced querySelectorAll with getElementsByClassName which is considerably faster.
 * Removed from the for loop the calculation to find scrollTop divided by 1250, and an array of values for use in the phase calculation.
+* Stored the variable items.length outisde of the loop (attribute to http://www.html5rocks.com/en/tutorials/speed/html5/)
 * Replaced the CSS style 'left' which triggers layout, paint and composite, with transform, which only triggers composite.
 Found on csstriggers.com.
-The syntax for this can be attributed to Udacity user 'mcs' here https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302.
+The syntax for this can be attributed to Udacity user 'mcs' (https://discussions.udacity.com/t/project-4-how-do-i-optimize-the-background-pizzas-for-loop/36302).

 #### requestAnimationFrame